 Roll each cheese ball in the grated parmesan cheese to coat the outside.

 Stack the balls on a large plate or platter like a snowman.

-I used peppercorns for the eyes and buttons down the front as if he's wearing a coat.
+I used peppercorns for the eyes and buttons down the front.
 A carrot for the nose and rosemary sprigs for the arms.
 You can use anything you have to create a snowman look.

-Bake a par-cooked baguette in the oven at 350°f for about 8 minutes to warm it and serve with your cheese ball snowman.
+Bake a par-cooked baguette in the oven for about 8 minutes to warm it and serve with your cheese ball snowman.

 Alternatively, you can serve your cheese ball with crackers or crostini made by slicing the baguette into thin slices.
 Lay the slices out on a baking tray, drizzle with olive oil and bake at 350°F until golden brown and crispy.